Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Empirical Application using Eurozone Yield Data

-We illustrate our methods using a monthly data set of $30$ government bond yields in the eurozone.
-Forecasting government bond yields is challenging due to, at least, two reasons.
+We illustrate our methods using a monthly data set of $30$ government bond yields in the euro area (EA).
+As opposed to forecasting standard US macroeconomic time series such as output, inflation and unemployment rates, forecasting EA government bond yields is challenging due to, at least, three reasons.
 The first is that the researcher has to decide on the segment of yield curve she is interested in or use techniques that allow for analyzing the full term structure of government bond yields.
 Following the latter approach leads to overfitting issues whereas the former approach might suffer from omitted variable bias.
 The second challenge is that these time series are often subject to outliers as well as sharp shifts in the conditional variance.
+The final reason is that the time series we consider are rather short and in such circumstances TVP-VARs risk overfitting if the estimates of the TVPs are not regularized sufficiently.
 We expect that the techniques proposed in this paper are capable of handling both issues well.

-Before presenting some in-sample results for a small-scale TVP-VAR, a brief word on the dataset is in order.
 We use monthly yield curve data obtained from Eurostat.
 This dataset includes the yield to maturity of a (hypothetical) zero coupon bond on AAA-rated government bonds of eurozone countries for $30$ different maturities.
-These maturities range from one-year to $30$-years and span the period from $2005$:M$01$ to $2019$:M$12$.
+These maturities range from one-year to $30$-years and span the period from $2005$:$01$ to $2019$:$12$.

 If we wish to model all $30$ yields jointly we have to estimate a TVP-VAR with $M=30$ equations, a challenging statistical and computational task which we will take on in the next sub-section.
 Since the parameter space of such a model is vast and difficult to interpret, in this sub-section where we present some in-sample results, we will use a small-scale example.
 This model is based on the Nelson-Siegel three factor model \citep[see, e.g., ][]{nelson1987parsimonious, diebold2006macroeconomy} and assumes that the yield on a security with maturity $\mathfrak{t}$, labeled $r_t(\mathfrak{t})$, features a factor structure: